 You may request an expedited (faster) hearing if you have an immediate need for a health service such as a medical procedure or treatment that has been scheduled or needs to be scheduled and you are uninsured.
-You can request an expedited hearing in person, by mail or by faxing the request to your local regional office.
-We will notify you as quickly as possible to let you know if your request is granted or denied.
+You can request an expedited hearing by contacting your local regional Office in person, by mail, by telephone or through other commonly available electronic means.
+We will let you know if your request is granted or denied.
+If your expedited hearing request is granted, the timeframe for a decision is 7 working days.
 If your request for an expedited hearing is denied, your hearing request will follow the standard hearing timeframe of ninety (90) days.